liatrio-enterprise/.github/profile/README.md

 # Liatrio's GitHub Enterprise Foundations
-This GitHub Org demonstrates an example of Liatrio's opinionated approach to managing teams, repositories, and continuous policy within GitHub Enterprise Organizations.
-The repositories in this Org contain functional reference code and automation for Enterprise teams looking to manage their GitHub Enterprise Organizations in a robust, secure, and repeatable way.
+This GitHub Organization demonstrates [Liatrio's](https://www.github.com/liatrio) opinionated approach to managing teams, repositories, and continuous policy within GitHub Enterprise.
+The repositories in this Org contain functional reference code and automation for enterprise teams looking to manage their GitHub Organizations in a robust, secure, and repeatable way.

 ### [Team Management](https://github.com/liatrio-enterprise/azure-github-adgroup-team-terraform)
 Teams in GitHub are the primary organization unit under the Org itself.